unlock-protocol/docs/docs/core-protocol/public-lock/minting-keys.md

 For renewals and extensions, each NFT needs to be extended individually.
 However, they can be extended using different methods:

 - [`extend`](/core-protocol/smart-contracts-api/PublicLock#extend) where the sender of the transaction _pays_ for the extension, even if they are not the owner of the NFT itself.
 It is advised here again to carefuly consider the key manager.
-- [`renewMembershipFor`](/core-protocol/smart-contracts-api/PublicLock#renewmembershipfor) which can only be called for ERC20 locks where the owner has approved the renewals through and ERC20 approval as _their_ balance will be reduced.
+- [`renewMembershipFor`](/core-protocol/smart-contracts-api/PublicLock#renewmembershipfor) which can only be called for ERC20 locks where the owner has approved the renewals through an ERC20 approval as _their_ balance will be reduced.
 - [`grantKeyExtension`](/core-protocol/smart-contracts-api/PublicLock#grantkeyextension) which is similar to `grantKeys` and can only be called by lock managers or key granters.